Fivegogo/Fivegogo.github.io/content/authors/20_xiaokang/_index.md

 user_groups:
 - Master Students
 ---
-I am a master student in [GeWu Lab](https://dtaoo.github.io/group.html) at [Renmin University of China](https://www.ruc.edu.cn/), supervised by Prof. [Di Hu](https://dtaoo.github.io/).
+Xiaokang is a master student in GeWu-Lab at Renmin University of China, supervised by Prof. Di Hu.
-I got my I got my undergraduate degree at School of Information, Renmin University of China in 2020.
-I am interested in Multi-modal learning and perception, Optimization Mechanism Design.
-And i also devoted to help these visually impaired with thechology.
+He got his undergraduate degree at School of Information, Renmin University of China in 2020 and got into GeWu-Lab since then.
+He is interested in Multi-modal learning and perception, and Optimization Mechanism Design.
+And he is also devoted to help these visually impaired with AI in both technology and practice.